ThomasFromont/lebontest/README.md

 - ~2h to implement the API Calls with Tests
 - ~2h to create the item Design and display the list
 - ~1/2h to implement the testing of the `ClassifiedAdsViewModel`
+- ~1h to create the second VM + VC with the image header